-• Disabled Ports, due to Port configuration
+- Disabled Ports, due to Port configuration

-For the Ports residing on Station 0, the first Port's Number starts from 0 (that is, the first Port of Station 0 is Port 0).
+- For the Ports residing on Stations 0 and 2, the first Port's Number starts from 0 (that is, the first Port of Station 0 is Port 0 and the first Port of Station 2 is Port 8).
 For the Ports residing on Station 1, the first Port's number starts from 1 (that is, the first Port of Station 1 is Port 5).
 While doing the Serial Hot Plug Port enumeration and assignment, treat Port 4 as enabled.
 Port 4 can be assigned a virtual Serial Hot Plug Port Number, though it may seem wasted.

 - Upstream Port

 - NT Port (Station 0 only)

 - Parallel Hot Plug-capable Ports (per Port, per Station) (that is, Ports that are both Serial and Parallel Hot Plug-capable will be designated as Parallel Hot Plug-capable Ports)